lean-cc/Fieldlab/README.md

 ## Feature request

 - Dark mode
-- Remove registration and deregistration for teachers
+- Remove registration and deregistration to assignments for teachers
 - See if a user is a teacher or a student at the admin panel
-- Text field larger for add command
+- Text field larger for add assignments

 ## Credits